Obstacle-aware navigation of smart microswimmers in a turbulent flow

-These discrete states are illustrated in Fig.~\ref{fig:ML_bg_flow} which consists of several schematic diagrams.
-The first of these, Fig.~\ref{fig:ML_bg_flow} (a), is a representative pseudocolor plot of the vorticity $\omega$ of the turbulent fluid with the instantaneous positions of two microswimmers -- one na\"ive and the other smart -- superimposed on it; $\Omega_s$ is the solid, volume-penalized domain and $\Omega_f$ denotes the fluid domain.
+These discrete states are illustrated in \Cref{fig:ML_bg_flow} which consists of several schematic diagrams.
+The first of these, \Cref{fig:ML_bg_flow} (a), is a representative pseudocolor plot of the vorticity $\omega$ of the turbulent fluid with the instantaneous positions of two microswimmers -- one na\"ive and the other smart -- superimposed on it; $\Omega_s$ is the solid, volume-penalized domain and $\Omega_f$ denotes the fluid domain.
 The na\"ive swimmer (NS) is depicted by a white filled circle, whereas the smart swimmer (SS) is shown via a black-filled circle; $r_1$ and $r_2$ are, respectively, the distances between the target and NS and SS.
-For the NS, $\hat{\bm{p}} = \hat{\bm{T}}$ at all times $t$.
-Figure~\ref{fig:ML_bg_flow} (b) illustrates how $S_\omega$ and $S_\theta$ together yield $12$ states [see the 12 rows in Fig. 2 (c)] of the set $\mathcal{S}$, the Cartesian product $S_\omega \otimes S_\theta$, which label the rows of our $\mathcal{Q}$ matrix.
-The set of actions $\mathcal{A} \equiv \{\bm{A}_{1},\bm{A}_{2},\bm{A}_{3},\bm{A}_{4}\}\equiv\{\hat{\bm{T}},-\hat{\bm{T}},\hat{\bm{T}}_{\perp},-\hat{\bm{T}}_{\perp}\}$ label the columns of $\mathcal{Q}$ [see Fig.~\ref{fig:ML_bg_flow} (c)].
+For the NS, $\hat{\bm{p}} = \hat{\bm{T}}$ at all times $t$. \Cref{fig:ML_bg_flow} (b) illustrates how $S_\omega$ and $S_\theta$ together yield $12$ states [see the 12 rows in \Cref{fig:ML_bg_flow}(c)] of the set $\mathcal{S}$, the Cartesian product $S_\omega \otimes S_\theta$, which label the rows of our $\mathcal{Q}$ matrix.
+The set of actions $\mathcal{A} \equiv \{\bm{A}_{1},\bm{A}_{2},\bm{A}_{3},\bm{A}_{4}\}\equiv\{\hat{\bm{T}},-\hat{\bm{T}},\hat{\bm{T}}_{\perp},-\hat{\bm{T}}_{\perp}\}$ label the columns of $\mathcal{Q}$ [see \Cref{fig:ML_bg_flow} (c)].
 All possible discrete states of the microswimmers are denoted by colored squares whose the lower halves stands for the vorticity state, $S_\theta$, and the upper halves represents the direction state, $S_\omega$.

 The $\mathcal{Q}$-learning method updates the value of $\mathcal{Q}$, which estimates the expected optimal return for any smart microswimmer (SS) in a given state $\bm{s}(t)\in \mathcal{S}$, using the Bellman equation \cite{Sutton_1988}, whenever a state transition occurs:

 Here, \( \lambda \) is the learning rate, \( \mathcal{R}(t) \) the reward, \( \gamma \) the discount factor emphasizing the significance of future rewards, the action $\hat{\bm{a}} \in \mathcal{A}$, and the superscripts SLS, SS, and $\bm{T}$ denote the slave swimmer, smart swimmer, and target, respectively.
 We optimise the strategy of the microswimmer by choosing the best action as follows: